CNHP at a Glance

 The College of Nursing and Health Professions has more than a century long history of educating nurses and health professionals.
 Since 2002, the College has embraced the practical ingenuityof Drexel through the refinement and development of more than 25 undergraduate and graduate nursing and health professions programs characterized by the integration of learning and work through cooperative education, a culture of excellence, innovation and technology infusion, research and deep civic engagement.
 The College has grown to include more than 5,000 students, 200 full-time faculty and 104 staff.
 The College uniquely prepares clinicians to practice and lead in a rapidly changing healthcare system.

-Cooperative Education: The Integration of Learning and Work - There are four undergraduate "co-op" programs that integrate three, 6-month periods of full employment throughout the curriculum: Bachelor of Science degrees in Nursing, Nutrition Sciences, Health Services Administration and Health Science.
-Leading regional health care institutions employ the College's undergraduate students in co-op positions related to their fields of study and often offer employment after graduation.
+Cooperative Education: The Integration of Learning and Work - The College offers four undergraduate "co-op" programs.
+The Bachelor of Science in Nursing integrates either three, six-month periods of full employment in the five-year program or one, six-month period in the four-year program.
+The Bachelor of Science degrees in Nutrition Sciences, Health Services Administration, Behavioral Health Counseling and Health Sciences offer one, six-month period of full employment throughout the curriculum in the four-year program.
+Leading regional healthcare institutions employ the College's undergraduate students in co-op positions related to their fields of study and often offer employment after graduation.

 Innovation and Technology Infusion - Every program in the College has integrated into their curricula, cutting edge technology, including the use of high fidelity manikins and simulation, to build knowledge and skills in both safe and experimental learning situations before practice in actual clinical settings.
 All courses are web-enhanced with learning tools and information that support knowledge mastery.
 The College has offered fully online undergraduate and graduate programs since 1999.